 No, there isn’t a ton of variation to this dish on the whole.
 Beyond adding bacon and whether you want to make your own crunchy onions it remains the same.
 BUT there is a difference when it comes to the beans you use.

 For all the varieties I share on The Typical Mom I recommend frozen green beans for sure.
 The texture holds up so much better.
+Nobody wants mush next to their slices of slow cooker turkey or Crockpot ham.
+It is also a cheaper way to go.
+Get them already cleaned, the ends cut off and sliced in half typically.

 We live in a small town too so there aren’t always fresh available in the Wintertime so this option is a must.
 Like I said though even if I had the choice of both I would go with frozen bagged because the texture when it is done is so much better.
 Trust me and try them this way, then decide for yourself.